Fakhr al-Din Iraqi: Works

 Iraqi has been credited with the writing of the Istilahat ("Technical terms"), a short book about Sufi terminology.
 However, it is in reality a variant of the Rashf al-alhaz fi kashf al-alfaz ("Taking in side-glances at the unveiling of technical terms") by another Sufi, the 14th-century writer Sharaf al-Din Husayn ibn Ulfati Tabrizi.

-Iraqi was also originally considered the author of the Ushshaq-nama ("Book of lovers"), also known as Dah-nama ("The ten [love] letters"), a masnavis (poem in rhyming couplets) filled with some ghazals.
+Iraqi was also originally considered the author of the Ushshaq-nama ("Book of lovers"), also known as Dah-nama ("The ten [love] letters"), a masnavi (poem in rhyming couplets) filled with some ghazals.
 However, the modern historian J. Baldick has argued that it was in reality written roughly thirty years later by one of his admirers, Ata'i.
 This suggestion has received support by other historians.

 Legacy and assessment

 By successfully combining two mystical schools, the Arabic-speaking Sufism of Ibn Arabi, and the Persian poetic style of Sufism, Iraqi managed to give his writings rich and expressive imagery, a feat which had a permanent impact on Iranian spirituality.

 Iraqi is highly regarded by scholars on Persian literature, such as Saeed Nafisi (died 1966), who regarded his "bold exposition of love mysteries to be unparalleled in all Persian poetry."